 The Ferber Method, sometimes called graduated extinction, is when you put your baby to sleep awake and then periodically go to check on them after a predetermined amount of time regardless of how much they fuss.

-These check-ins can include comforting your little one through physical touch - putting your hand on their chest, stroking their head, etc. - but it is not advised to pick them up out of their sleep space, according to this methodology.
-The period of time between check-ins begins to get longer over time.
+These check-ins can include comforting your little one through physical touch to help the fall asleep - putting your hand on their chest, stroking their head, etc. - but it is not advised to pick them up out of the baby sleep site, according to the Ferber method.
+The period of time between check-ins begins to get longer over time in the Ferber method.

-The goal of this sleep training technique is to have your baby eventually learn to calm themselves and fall asleep on their own.
+The goal of the Ferber method is to have your baby eventually learn to calm themselves and have them falling asleep on their own.

 How Does the Ferber Sleep Training Method Work?

-As we said from the outset, this is considered one of the less gentle sleep training methods and is structured to encourage babies to self-soothe.
-It encourages parents to give their infants time to fuss and realize that it won’t result in being comforted immediately.
+As we said from the outset, the Ferber method is considered one of the less gentle sleep training methods and is structured to encourage babies to self-soothe.
+It encourages parents to give their infants time to fuss and realize that it won’t result in being comforted immediately, eventually leading to them falling asleep without this parental comfort.

-The founder of this method, Richard Ferber, recommends establishing a consistent, soothing bedtime routine for your baby to kick off the sleep training process.
+The founder of the Ferber method, Richard Ferber, recommends establishing a consistent, soothing bedtime routine for your baby to kick off the sleep training process.

 Once baby is safely in their crib, you leave the room.
-If your baby cries, wait for a specific amount of time before going back into their room to comfort them.
-This amount of time gradually increases night-after-night.
+If you hear your baby cry, wait for a specific amount of time before going back into their room to comfort them.
+With the Ferber method, this amount of time gradually increases night-after-night.

 For the first night it is recommended that you wait 3 minutes before you go back into the nursery to console your baby if they are crying.
 Then you leave the room for five minutes, and if your baby is still fussing after that you can go back in and console them again.
 All subsequent visits should be after a 10 minute waiting period or until your baby falls asleep.

-The periods of time between visits slowly increases night-after-night.
+The periods of time between visits slowly increases night-after-night with the Ferber method.
 For the complete list of how many minutes to wait before visiting your little one each night and the nightly progressions, reference “Solve Your Child’s Sleep Problems,” by Richard Ferber, M.D.

 Adjust the times between visits!